Message from the President

 Our Response to the COVID-19 Crisis

-COVID-19, having become a pandemic since its outbreak in December 2019, has had an enormous impact on economic activity in Japan, restricting the movement of people inside Japan and around the world.
-In response to the unprecedented crisis, the DBJ Group is leveraging the experience it has gained responding to other crises, such as the 2008 financial crisis and the Great East Japan Earthquake.
-DBJ set up consulting service counters in January 2020, established the COVID-19 Special Response Headquarters in March, and prepared a support system by marshaling all of its resources.
-In February, DBJ initiated a unique Regional Emergency Response Program to flexibly respond to the crisis as it unfolded.
-In March 2020, the Japanese government designated the COVID-19 pandemic a crisis.
+COVID-19, having become a pandemic since its outbreak in December 2019, has had an enormous impact on economic activity in Japan, constricting the travel of people inside Japan and around the world.
+In response to the unprecedented crisis, the DBJ Group is leveraging the experience it has gained responding to other crises, such as the global financial crisis and the Great East Japan Earthquake.
+DBJ set up a consulting service desk in January 2020.
+Then in March 2020, the Japanese government declared the COVID-19 pandemic a crisis.
 As a designated financial institution, the DBJ Group concentrated all of its energy on rapidly and appropriately implementing Crisis Response Operations.

 The Role of the DBJ Group and Our Achievements to Date

-Since the days of its predecessors, Japan Development Bank and Hokkaido-Tohoku Development Finance Public Corporation, the DBJ Group has worked to promote Japan's sustainable development.
-We have achieved this by responding flexibly to the issues of the day, through the periods of postwar reconstruction and high, stable growth, the bubble economy and its collapse, globalization, the declining birth rate and aging population, and growing environmental and disaster awareness.
+Since the days of its predecessors, Japan Development Bank and Hokkaido-Tohoku Development Finance Public Corporation, the DBJ Group has worked to promote Japan’s sustainable development.
+We have achieved this by responding flexibly to the issues of the day, through the periods of postwar reconstruction, high and stable growth, and the bubble economy and its collapse.
+In more recent years, we have addressed the declining birth rate and aging population, and become a leader in the areas of globalization and growing environmental and disaster awareness.
 The past decade alone has seen dramatic change in the wake of the global financial crisis and such major events as the Great East Japan Earthquake.
 Against this backdrop, the DBJ Group has developed new initiatives to address social expectations with an eye on the future, and the Group itself has undergone major changes.
+We have achieved this by responding flexibly to the issues of the day—for example, through the periods of postwar reconstruction, high and stable growth, and the bubble economy and its collapse.
+In more recent years, we have addressed the declining birth rate and aging population and become a leader in the areas of globalization and growing environmental and disaster awareness.

 As we deal with the unprecedented, long-term impact of COVID-19, the future is sure to present further changes and challenges.
-In keeping with our unwavering mission, we will take a flexible approach to issues faced by regions and our customers as a whole, staying true to our core values and being mindful of our action guidelines.
+While monitoring initiatives across all industries on the path to carbon neutrality by 2050, a global movement, and in keeping with our unwavering mission, we will take a flexible approach to issues faced by regions and our customers as a whole, staying true to our core values and being mindful of our action guidelines.

-Our Mission: Designing the future with financial expertise
+Our Mission: Design the future with financial expertise

 Our Action Guidelines: